Two major types of implant infection

 - Neglected oral hygiene: This can lead to bacteria build-up in the mouth, which might cause the inflammation of the implant.

-- No regular check-ups at the dentist: A dentist can spot early signs of implant infections and treat it well before the infection escalates, causing more serious problems.
+- No regular check-ups at the dentist: A dentist can spot early signs of implant infections and treat them well before the infection escalates, causing more serious problems.

 - Smoking: Smoking is very detrimental not only to your general health, but to your oral health too.
 Smoking accumulates plaque build-up, which facilitates the grow of harmful bacteria in your mouth.